ducmvo/ducmvo/README.md

 I love C/C++ programming because it removes abstraction and improves my understanding of how software works with hardware.
 I enjoy coding in Java for backend development and Typescript for frontend development.
 However, I'm happy to use any statically or strongly typed language, mainly because I like to write code with readability and maintainability in mind.

 Recently, I've been working on my graduate capstone project using C#, ASP.NET, and Blazor deployed to Azure App Service.
-I'm interested in learning DevOps, so I have built a CI/CD pipeline for the project that streamline deployments with different stages.
+I'm interested in DevOps, so I have built a CI/CD pipeline for the project that streamline deployments with different stages to Azure.
 I have setup code coverage report generated and posted directly to the pull request, a little nudge for my team to get into the groove of thorough testing.
 It's not just about code; it's about making the whole process sing!

 **SKILLS**
 - Java, TypeScript, C/C++, C#, HTML5, CSS, SQL, Python.